 In recent years there has been a reset in our education system regarding emphasis on the sciences.
 After years of de-emphasis, we once again recognize the critical role that science needs to play in our school curriculums.
 An education system that places a priority on the sciences, produces many benefits to individuals, their families, and to our society.
-Several of those benefits are:
+STEM: It’s good for everybody.
+There are many advantages and benefits:

 - creates well-paying jobs